Christopher Columbus statues removed from Chicago’s Grant Park, Little Italy

-CHICAGO (AP/WGN) — Statues of Christopher Columbus have been taken down from both Grant Park and Arrigo Park in Little Italy early Friday, amid a plan by President Donald Trump to dispatch federal law enforcement agents to Chicago.
+CHICAGO — Under Mayor Lori Lightfoot’s orders, two statues of Christopher Columbus were taken down from both Grant Park and Arrigo Park in Little Italy — a week after protesters trying to topple the monument to the Italian explorer clashed with police.

 The following statement was released from Mayor Lightfoot’s office regarding the Columbus statues: